Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing

-We first verify the CRLB in comparison with the MLE results.
-To maintain consistency with existing works \cite{Godrich2010, Godrich2011, Godrich2012, Ai2015, he2012noncoherent, He2010, Chuanming2010}, we use the signal energy-to-noise ratio (SENR), defined as $\tilde\delta_{\rm cn}\triangleq P/\sigma_{\rm cn}^2$, instead of the SCNR $\delta_{\rm cn}$ in evaluating the CRLBs.
+To verify the approximate CRLB, we first compare it with the mean squared error (MSE) of MLE results across the considered SCNR range.
+To maintain consistency with existing works \cite{Godrich2010, Godrich2011, Ai2015}, we use the signal energy-to-noise ratio (SENR), defined as $\tilde\delta_{\rm cn}\triangleq P/\sigma_{\rm cn}^2$, instead of the SCNR $\delta_{\rm cn}$ in evaluating the CRLBs.
 Due to the high complexity of four-dimensional MLE, we consider a simple $4\times 3$ nonsymmetric multi-static radar configuration given in Fig. \ref{fig:Location Radar}.
-Consider the OCDM waveform with $M=16$, $T=10^{-2}$ s and a sampling rate of $f_s=1$ kHz.
-The velocity of the target is $(20,30)$ m/s.
+Without loss of generality, we consider the OCDM waveform with $M=16$, $T=10^{-2}$ s and a sampling rate of $f_s=1$ kHz.

-Fig. \ref{fig:MSE CRLB} compares the mean squared error (MSE) of the MLE with the derived CRLB.
+Fig. \ref{fig:MSE CRLB} compares the MSE of the MLE with the derived CRLB.
 It is observed that the derived CRLBs closely match the MSEs for SENR values above $-20$ dB.
 The small discrepancies in the low-SENR regime are attributed to the suboptimal behavior of the likelihood function under noise-dominated conditions.
 Overall, these results validate the effectiveness and accuracy of the proposed CRLBs.